 NURS5063 Managing Mental Health and Illness

-Credit points: 6 Session: Semester 1 Assessment: essay and discussion paper and online activities Campus: Mallett Street Mode of delivery: Distance Education/Intensive on Campus
+Credit points: 6 Session: Semester 1 Classes: distance education/intensive on campus, up to 4 study days Assessment: essay and discussion paper and online activities (100%) Mode of delivery: Block mode

 This unit aims to consolidate and extend students' understanding of a range of mental health issues and their associated management and treatment approaches.
 The evidence-base for mental health nursing practice will be applied to mental health issues and problems including anxiety, mood, psychotic and personality problems.
 The issues and needs of specific populations, including children and young people experiencing mental health problems, and the co-morbidity of mental health with substance misuse and physical health, are also explored.
 Therapeutic and psychopharmacological approaches to mental health issues will be critically explored with regard to their relevance and efficacy, and ethico-legal aspects of mental health nursing care and clinical decision-making addressed.

 NURS5064 Mental Health and Illness in Context

 Credit points: 6 Session: Semester 2 Classes: distance education/intensive on campus, up to 4 study days Assessment: discussion paper and case study and presentation (100%) Mode of delivery: Block mode